Equality, diversity and inclusion officers aim to reduce workplace discrimination, fight for equal access to services and promote positive attitudes

 Many local authorities have specific equality and diversity teams, while others have diversity officers based in each department.
 There are also specialist posts in community-based organisations and youth services.

-Other job titles include variations such as, equality and diversity officer; equality and inclusion officer or manager; and diversity and inclusion officer or manager; and inclusion officer or manager.
+Other job titles include equality and diversity officer, equality and inclusion officer or manager, and diversity and inclusion officer or manager, and inclusion officer or manager.

 Look for job vacancies at: